MELISSA BLOCK, HOST:

-DIONNE: I don't know, maybe David could pull that off.
-It doesn't strike me as enough.
-I mean, I really do think Romney has so much to do that he may need a three debate strategy - and I think his problem is that on the one hand, he really has to remake his image.
-In that ad Brian Naylor described in the earlier piece, Romney actually says, at one point, and I'm paraphrasing here, that President Obama and I both care about the middle class and the poor.
+DIONNE: I don't know.
+Maybe David could pull that off; it doesn't strike me as enough.
+I mean, I really do think Romney has so much to do that he may need a three-debate strategy because - and I think his problem is that on the one hand, he really has to remake his image.
+In that ad Brian Naylor described, in the earlier piece, Romney actually says, at one point - and I'm paraphrasing here - that President Obama and I both care about the middle class and the poor.

-BLOCK: We have been already hearing a lot of premordems about the Romney campaign, assuming that it's fatally wounded.
+BLOCK: We have been already hearing a lot of premortems about the Romney campaign; assuming that it's fatally wounded.
 David Brooks, you think that's premature?

-DIONNE: Just thinking of that album metaphor, he needs Bill Clinton to play the long version of the song or him.
-I think that it is too early for premordems 'cause Obama's lead isn't big enough yet.
+DIONNE: Just thinking of that album metaphor, he needs Bill Clinton to play the long version of the song for him.
+I think that it is too early for premortems 'cause Obama's lead isn't big enough yet.
 But I think if the campaign stays on the current track, Romney will lose.
-And you sense that his own campaign feels that way from the kind of ads they're running, particularly to that 60-second ad, which is really a defensive ad.
+And you sense that his own campaign feels that way, from the kind of ads they're running - particularly because of that 60-second ad, which is really a defensive ad.

 BLOCK: There was an unusual moment yesterday at the U.N.
-General Assembly in New York.
+General Assembly, in New York.
 The prime minister of Israel, Benjamin Netanyahu, held up a cartoonish drawing of a bomb, representing Iran's nuclear ambitions.
-And he took out a red magic marker and drew a line across it to illustrate the red line that he's been talking about.
-David Brooks, how do you see this playing out in the presidential race, the chances of a chance they have an Israeli attack on Iran's nuclear facilities?
+And he took out a red magic marker and drew a line across it, to illustrate the red line that he's been talking about.
+David Brooks, how do you see this playing out in the presidential race, the chances - the chance they have an Israeli attack on Iran's nuclear facilities?

 (SOUNDBITE OF AD)

-UNIDENTIFIED WOMAN 1: The world needs American strength, not apologies.
+UNIDENTIFIED ANNOUNCER: The world needs American strength, not apologies.